halmogbl/oidc_drf/README.md

 `GET /oidc/auth/`

-**Note: if OIDC_USE_PKCE = True**
+**Note**

+If `OIDC_USE_PKCE` is set to `True`:

-you should add code_challenge and code_challenge_method parameters to the auth endpoint. and you should save code_verifier in local storage because it will be needed in the callback and refresh endpints.
+- You should add `code_challenge` and `code_challenge_method` parameters to the authentication endpoint.
+- You should save the `code_verifier` in local storage because it will be needed in the callback and refresh endpoints.

-**Note: if OIDC_USE_NONCE = True**
+If `OIDC_USE_NONCE` is set to `True`:

-you should add nonce parameters to the auth endpoint. and you should save nonce in local storage because it will be needed in the callback endpint.
+- You should add the `nonce` parameter to the authentication endpoint.
+- You should save the `nonce` in local storage because it will be needed in the callback endpoint.

+Example request with parameters:

     curl --location 'http://localhost:8000/oidc/auth?code_challenge=4qZTfBVpD5xkxUIw0srf5rVV5H418hr-xQJLAd4c2Ss&code_challenge_method=S256&nonce=cFYLOJXZ8CANDC1SdQbvfUobixJdgUIc'
 ### Response